 List of reasoning errors

-General reasoning errors
+General reasoning errors:

 • Confirmation bias: The tendency to search for, interpret, favor, and recall information in a way that confirms one's preexisting beliefs or hypotheses.

-• Irrational cognitive dissonance reduction: When information we gather from the world contradicts our beliefs, we tend to interpret that information in such a way that it no longer contradicts our beliefs.
+• Irrational cognitive dissonance reduction: When information we gather from the world contradicts our beliefs, we tend to interpret that information in such a way that it is no longer contradictory.

-• Overconfidence bias: We have too much confidence in the correctness of our own answers.
+• Overconfidence bias: We have too much faith in the accuracy of our own knowledge.

-• Dunning-Kruger effect: The tendency for lay people to overestimate their knowledge of something and of experts to underestimate their knowledge.
+• Dunning-Kruger effect: The tendency ofr lay people to overestimate their knowledge of something, and of experts to underestimate their knowledge.

-• Bias blind spot: We detect reasoning errors much more easily in others than in ourselves.
+• Bias blind spot: We identify reasoning errors much more easily in the thinking of others than in that of ourselves.

 • Self-overestimation: We overestimate our own talents and prospects in life.

-• Belief bias: Accepting the validity of an argument simply because the conclusion sounds plausible or because you agree with the conclusion.
+• Belief bias: Accepting the validity of an argument simply because the conclusion sounds plausible, or because you agree with the conclusion.

-• Hindsight bias: We overestimate the probability that we would have accorded to the occurrence of a certain event after the event actually occurred.
+• Hindsight bias: We overestimate the probability that we would have accorded to the occurrence of a certain event after the event occurred.

-• Stereotyping: Expecting an individual of a particular group to have certain characteristics without having information about that person.
+• Stereotyping: Expecting an individual of a particular group to have certain characteristics associated with said group without having actual information about that specific person.

 Reasoning errors of investors / consumers

-• Choice supportive bias (or post purchase rationalization): We remember the choices we made in the past as better than they actually were.
+• Choice supportive bias (or post purchase rationalization): We remember the choices we made in the past as being better than they were.

 • Endowment effect: We accord more value to something simply because we own it.

-• Bandwagon effect (= ingroup bias): We adopt beliefs too quickly when they come from people in our group and blindly follow the behavior/decisions/opinions of the group.
+• Bandwagon effect (= ingroup bias): We adopt beliefs too quickly when they come from people in our group, and blindly follow their behavior/decisions/opinions.

 • Anchoring: A given piece of information can strongly influence our estimates (even if there is no link between that information and our estimate).